primer/presentations/docs/keynote-instructions.md

 ![](img/deck-v1_and_The_Best_Screenshot_Apps_for_macOS-1d4fa464-45bf-4b28-9633-e5c2edea0b91.png)

-If you do not see this menu, click **View > Navigator**.
+*If you do not see this menu, click **View > Navigator**.

-The Variables can be easily edited by switching out the content in the right column  of the variables table.
-If you'd like to leave a variable blank, just add an empty space.
+The variables can be easily edited by switching out the content in the right column of the table.
+If you'd like to leave a section blank, just add an empty space.

 ![](img/deck-v1-94498eb7-9101-4b1c-9bc8-573bbdfefe9b.png)